vanderhoop/backbone.primer/README.md

 	var kermitModel = new KermitModel();
 	var kermitView = new MuppetsListItemView({model: kermitModel});

-Attaching a Collection to a View (see final two lines):
+Attach a collection to a view by providing a `{collection: …}` constructor option:

 	var MuppetsModel = Backbone.Model.extend({ . . . });